gapotchenko/adhoc-file-signer/source/server/README.md

 - **Certificates with only a public key (public certificates)**\
   These are represented as `.cer` files in DER format.
 Since the private key is not included, its functionality must be provided separately — commonly by an HSM.

-The certificate and related information are provided by your certification authority.
+The certificate, together with the related information, is provided by your certification authority.

 #### Option 1.
 PKCS#12 Certificate (Public + Private Keys)